Kampanerang Kuba: Pre-production

 It was first rumored that Claudine Barretto then Jodi Sta.
 Maria will get the title role for "Fatima", often referred to as "Imang", but ABS-CBN picked Anne Curtis instead, shortly after she transferred from GMA Network.
 On the other hand, Jodi got the role of Veronica.
 This was a reunion between Eula Valdez and Jean Garcia after their successful show Pangako Sa 'Yo, which ran from 2000 up to 2002, when they played rivals Amor and Claudia.
 In Kuba they played as sisters.
 Ten years later, Eula Valdez, Jean Garcia and Jomari Yllana reunited together in The Half Sisters aired on GMA Network.
-Jodi left the role, due to pregnancy and was replaced by Desiree Del Valle.
+Jodi left the role, due to pregnancy and was replaced by Desiree del Valle.
 This is Patrick Garcia's last show, before moving to GMA Network.
-Like Eula and Jean, this was also the reunion of Jodi and Patrick after the successful of Pangako Sa 'Yo, Tabing Ilog and Darating ang Umaga.
+Like Eula and Jean, this was also the reunion of Jodi and Patrick after the success of Pangako Sa 'Yo, Tabing Ilog and Darating ang Umaga.

 The series also marked the acting debuts of Luis Manzano and Christian Bautista.

-Pablo S. Gomez wrote the script for the series, who also works in another soap opera - Mga Anghel Na Walang Langit.
+Pablo S. Gomez wrote the script for the series, who also works in another soap opera – Mga Anghel na Walang Langit.